SUMMARY OF ADCS LITIGATION:

 “The following timetable shall apply to the motion for summary trial: (a) The Defendant [Mr. Trudeau's attorneys] shall serve her evidence (with the exception of one expert report) by April 16, 2018. (b) The Defendant shall serve her remaining expert report by April 30, 2018. (c) Notice of any objections to expert reports shall be served by June 15, 2018. (d) A case management conference shall be held, by teleconference, on July 12, 2018 at 1:00 pm (Eastern) to address any motion to strike affidavits. (e) All cross-examinations shall be completed by July 31, 2018. (f) The Plaintiffs [Gwen and Kazia] shall serve and file their complete motion record by September 28, 2018. (g) The Defendant shall serve and file her complete responding motion record by November 16, 2018. (h) The Plaintiffs shall serve and file their reply submissions by December 7, 2018.

 2016 to 2018

 Most of 2016 was spent on obtaining Witnesses willing to “go public” for our upcoming trial.
 At present our litigators are working on the submission, which includes affidavits from Witnesses who have experienced harm and from Expert Witnesses.
-I can’t give you a firm timeline on when the submission will be made, but predict generally that the submission will likely be made in late Winter/Spring Fall of 2017 with the Constitutional-Charter trial taking place in 2017.
+I can’t give you a firm timeline on when the submission will be made, but predict generally that the submission will likely be made in in 2018 with the Constitutional-Charter trial taking place very early in 2019.
 Litigation moves slowly — please be patient.

 We have and welcome a new (third) Plaintiff, Kazia Highton.
 See the amended Statement of Claim adding Kazia to our lawsuit.